 Many tend to see the mistakes as someone’s fault — whether it be the supplier, subordinate, designer, etc. To implement poka-yoke correctly, we need to look internally to see the errors and failures in our operations, rather than others' processes.
 Only then, will we begin to understand the concept of poka-yoke.

 Once we start to perfect our processes, we can begin to understand and look at using poka-yoke correctly.

 Let’s go back to the basics first.
 The simple definition of poka-yoke is error-proofing or inadvertent mistake-proofing.
 Essentially, a poka-yoke is any method in any process that makes errors unlikely or impossible.

 The specific method you use in your situation will depend on many factors.
 Within each system, you’ll need to look at:

 - The cost of implementing your error-proofing method;

 - How effective the method is.

-I fear very often that organizations will see an article about Poka-Yoke or visit a factory that has some in use, and simply copy what they saw.
-This is a mistake for almost any tool, but it’s an especially big mistake here.
+I often fear that organizations will see an article about poka-yoke or visit a factory that implements it, and simply copy what they have seen.
+This is a mistake for almost any tool, but it has a bigger impact here.

 - How expensive is the thing you are making?